-🛕 WARNING To avoid malfunction of the camera sensor Observe the following precautions.
+263 4-5.
+Using the driving support systems 🛕 WARNING To avoid malfunction of the camera sensor Observe the following precautions.
 Otherwise, the camera sensor may not operate properly, possibly leading to an accident resulting in death or serious injury.
-Keep the windshield clean at all times. • If the windshield is dirty or covered with an oily film, water droplets, snow. etc., clear the windshield. • If a glass coating agent is applied to the windshield, it will still be necessary to use the windshield wipers to remove water droplets, etc. from the area of the windshield in front of the camera sensor. • If the inner side of the windshield where the camera sensor is installed is dirty, contact your Toyota dealer.
-Do not install an antenna or attach stickers (including transparent stickers) or other items to the area of the windshield in front of the camera sensor (shaded area in the illustration).
-Driving If the part of the windshield in front of the camera sensor is fogged up or covered with condensation or ice, use the windshield defogger to remove the fog, condensation or ice. ( $\rightarrow$ P. 437, 444) If water droplets cannot be properly removed from the area of the windshield in front of the camera sensor by the windshield wipers, replace the wiper insert or wiper blade.
+Keep the windshield clean at all times. • If the windshield is dirty or covered with an oily film, water droplets, snow. etc., clear the windshield. • If a glass coating agent is applied to the windshield, it will still be necessary to use the windshield wipers to remove water droplets, etc. from the area of the windshield in front of the camera sensor. · If the inner side of the windshield where the camera sensor is installed is dirty, contact your Toyota dealer.
+Do not attach objects, such as stickers, transparent stickers, and so forth, to the outer side of the windshield in front of the camera sensor (shaded area in the illustration).
+A: From the top of the windshield to approximately 0.4 in.
+(1 cm) below CTN45BD196 the bottom of the camera sensor B: Approximately 7.9 in.
+(20 cm) (Approximately 4.0 in.
+(10 cm) to the right and left from the center of the camera sensor) • If the part of the windshield in front of the camera sensor is fogged up or covered with condensation or ice, use the windshield defogger to remove the fog, condensation or ice. (\rightarrow P. 443, 450) If water droplets cannot be properly removed from the area of the windshield in front of the camera sensor by the windshield wipers, replace the wiper insert or wiper blade.
 If the wiper inserts or wiper blades need to be replaced, contact your Toyota dealer.
 Do not attach window tinting to the windshield.
 Replace the windshield if it is damaged or cracked.
 If the windshield needs to be replaced, contact your Toyota dealer.
 Do not get the camera sensor wet.
 Do not allow bright lights to shine into the camera sensor.
 Do not dirty or damage the camera sensor.
 When cleaning the inside of the windshield, do not allow glass cleaner to contact the lens.
 Also, do not touch the lens.
 If the lens is dirty or damaged, contact your Toyota dealer.